freon4dsl/freon-ide/README.md

 - Click OK.

 You can open the Language Servers tool window through the menu View => Tools Windows => Language Servers.
-Now the toolw wiondows opens and you can see the Freon language server.
+Now the tool windows opens and you can see the Freon language server.
 If there are any *.ast, *.edit, *.type, *.valid and *.scope files in the project, you can see that the Freon language server is started and you can see the log output window.
 You can also stop and restart the language server.